-In addition to following your doctor’s instructions, you should practice good habits to avoid water retention.
+In addition to following your doctor’s instructions, you should practice good habits to fight water retention.
 Here are some of the most important:

-Foods with a high water content (like fruit) not only help hydrate your body, but they also encourage urination, which is very important to prevent water retention.
+Food with high water content (like fruit) not only help hydrate your body but also encourage urination, which is important to prevent water retention.

 Some of the best diuretic foods are pineapple, watermelon, cantaloupe, grapefruit, tomato, artichokes, and asparagus.
 Keep in mind, however, that these fruits and vegetables should be part of a balanced diet.
-Your diet should never revolve around a small, restricted group of foods.
+Furthermore, your diet should never revolve around a small, restricted group of foods.

 2. Eat a Healthy Diet

 However, it’s not just about consuming diuretic foods.
 A balanced diet is crucial for good health.

 The idea is to eat a diet that includes all of the food groups, in moderation and in appropriate quantities.
 Fruits, vegetables, whole grains, meats, dairy, etc. are all part of a balanced diet.